ishiikurisu/Lab/README.md

 Stop Signal Test
 ----------------

 The objective of this project is to implement a version of the Stop Signal test (SST).
-Initially implemented using the E-PRIME (c) software with art made using PROCESSING, I'm now working on a PROCESSING implemented version just for fun.
+Initially implemented using the E-PRIME (c) software with art made using PROCESSING.
 It's composed of the [SST](https://github.com/ishiikurisu/EEG/tree/master/src/SST) folder.

 Raven's Progressive Matrices
 ----------------------------